XPRNetwork/grant-framework/applications/BlastPad.md

 ### Milestones

 - **Milestone:** 1
+- **Estimated duration:** 30 - 45 days
+- **FTE:**  1
+- **Costs:** 3200 USD

+to include the BlastPad website and framework with a professional, modern, cutting-edge design
+•	Complete front end with BlastPad home page and the 3 other domains integrated and stand alone
+•	Log into Proton blockchain integrated

+Milestone 1 to be considered complete when the website with menu and integrated pages complete with UI/UX reviews.

+- **Milestone:** 1
-- **Estimated duration:** 1 month
+- **Estimated duration:** 30 - 45 days
-- **FTE:**  5
+- **FTE:**  1
-- **Costs:** 36,000 USD
+- **Costs:** 3200 USD

-to include $32,000 in development costs and $4,000 in advertising with emphasis on Proton Blockchain.
-This cost is inclusive of all past and prior website, coding, and smart contract work.
-0a.
-License – We intend to release under the MIT
-0b: Documentation – we will include documentation on how to use the product and the tokenomics on the website for the closed end product.
-Api documentation delivered in the Repository ReadMe along with installation and use examples.
-0c: Front end – Interface delivery and login functionality will be delivered in the Repository
-0d: Back end – The majority of the development work and smart contract work is complete and we are currently in the testing phase.
+to include the BlastPad website and framework with a professional, modern, cutting-edge design
+•	Complete front end with BlastPad home page and the 3 other domains integrated and stand alone
+•	Log into Proton blockchain integrated

-Milestone 1 to be considered complete with a fully functioning platform with the 5 escrow types.
-Independent operation of separate modules to be completed in MS2
+Milestone 1 to be considered complete when the website with menu and integrated pages complete with UI/UX reviews.

 - **Milestone:** 2
 - **Estimated duration:** 1 month